Advice for writers on getting published

 - A book cover.
 This needs to look like the other books on the Amazon bookshelf.
 The cover is very much part of the experience of the book.
 I do choose to do my own covers, which is against all advice, and probably not a good idea, but it is part of the creative process for me and I have all the software!
 Do as I say, not as I do, in this case.

 - Special software (Scrivener if you’re going to make your own e-books, but it’s also good to write with, things like KindleSpy which help you with categories)

 - ISBN numbers

 - Proofs (for paperbacks)

 - Amazon (and other book distributors) costs.
 Amazon has a variable margin model depending on how you price your book.
-This is taken whenever you sell a book and not paid up front.
+This is taken whenever you sell a book.

 - Marketing (specialist book marketing services, Facebook advertising, website, mailing list software)